 The impact of this kind of subdivision on employees has not yet been scientifically investigated.
 However, research results from other disciplines suggest the ‘Pygmalion effect’ is a risk.
 People can develop into the images others have of them – both positive and negative.

 To ensure that a large part of your team does not fall short of what it could achieve, you should also maximize preexisting potential.
-Create a business environment in which your entire workforce can reach its full potential.
-Only in this way can a culture of excellence develop.
+Create a business environment in which your entire workforce can reach its potential.
+This is how a culture of excellence develops organically and meaningfully.